Freedom (1982 film): Reception

 Freedom was unsuccessful at the Australian box office and failed to generate attention internationally, aside from a run at the D. W. Griffith theatre in New York City on 14 February 1985.
 Domestically, the film grossed $157,000 in 1982, equivalent to $456,870 in 2009 dollars.

 Critical reviews were mixed to negative.
 Susie Eisenhuth, writing for The Sun-Herald, compared the film to Terrence Malick's Badlands (1973), another love on the run film.
 She wrote that Freedom spends "too much time on cars" and too little time on its characters.
 Neil Jillett in The Age wrote one of the few positive reviews, stating that the film is about "the fantasies and fears of the young and unemployed", and called it "whimsical and intriguing".

 Home media

 Freedom was released on VHS in the mid 1980s by Rigby Entertainment and was classified M15+.
 It was released on DVD in the 2000s by Umbrella Entertainment.
 It has been in and out of print since then.
 In the US, it was released on VHS by VidAmerica.

+Soundtrack

+The film featured music by Cold Chisel's Don Walker and vocals by the lead singer of INXS, Michael Hutchence, backed by Liz Watters and Jason Currie.
+A single, "Speed Kills" was released by WEA Records in April 1982.
+The soundtrack was released as an album and featured members of Cold Chisel and Michael Hutchence.
+It was described in The Age as, "the best rock music written for an Australian movie."